ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 (whatever that means as defined by the implementation of this step) that we don't need to look at them anymore.

+**Default implementation:**
+Throws an error if there are any known clusters.
+Otherwise, returns an empty list (no records to eliminate).

 **Example:**
-As mentioned above, our main example of clustering passes is PVS *modules* such as NameSearch, DOBSearch, etc.
+As mentioned above, our main example of entity resolution passes is PVS *modules* such as NameSearch, DOBSearch, etc.
 In those modules, the implementation of this step would be to eliminate all input-file records that are already linked to at least one reference-file